Displaying issue details

 You can choose the issue details that you want to display in your plan.
 These details may include:

-- issue details that Portfolio for Jira pulls from Jira (for example, assignees, sprints, and more)
+- Issue details pulled from Jira (for example, assignees, sprints, and more)

 Sample plan with the improved interface

 Adding a column